Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 A tank container is built to the ISO standards to be “intermodal”, making it suitable for different modes of transportation and stackable.

-These containers can be used for transport by ship, rail or truck, being transferred between them without unloading/reloading the LPG cargo.
+These containers can be used for transport by ship, rail or truck, being transferred between them without unloading/reloading the Propane cargo.

 Mounded Tanks – Bullets

-Placing large LPG tanks or bullets under mounded earth provides enhanced fire safety.
+Placing large Propane tanks or bullets under mounded earth provides enhanced fire safety.

 The mounding provides protection from any nearby fires, vandalism and sabotage.